-This report is made solely to the Plan Trustees, as a body, in accordance with the Pensions Act 1995 and Regulations made thereunder.
-Our audit work has been undertaken so that we might state to the Plan Trustees those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Plan Trustees, as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Plan Trustee, in accordance with the Pensions Act 1995 and Regulations made thereunder.
+Our audit work has been undertaken so that we might state to the Plan Trustee those matters we are required to state to it in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Plan Trustee, for our audit work, for this report, or for the opinions we have formed.

-Fang Fang Zhou for and on behalf of KPMG LLP, Statutory Auditor Chartered Accountants 15 Canada Square London E14 5GL July 2022
+Gemma Broom for and on behalf of KPMG LLP, Statutory Auditor Chartered Accountants 15 Canada Square London E14 5GL